Climate Action Night

 As much as we at UCLA love and support the idea of a climate action night, we cannot take credit for its conception: the Santa Rosa Junior College in Santa Rosa, California, was the birthplace of CAN, led by the college's Sustainability Committee.
 Eager to educated students on ballot initiatives related to climate change and sustainability, the committee members put together CAN.
 Working with 350BayArea, the college now hosts an annual event where students from classes with a sustainability aspect to the curriculum put together presentations on legislation, ordinances, and local efforts to better our society from a sustainable perspective.
 In recent years, the event has expanded to include students and mentors from elementary and high schools in Sonoma County.

-If you're interested in attending and supporting there event, please check out their webpage: https://350bayarea.org/climate-action-night
+If you're interested in attending and supporting their event, please check out their webpage: https://climateactionnight.com/

 Want to look back on presentations from previous years?
 You never know, the information can still be relevant!
-Feel free to check out the SRJC website (PUT IN LINK AS SOON AS THEY HAVE IT UP) with their presentations from previous years, as well as the UCLA CAN archives (currently empty, as we have yet to have a CAN, but I promise there'll be something in there soon!).
+Feel free to check out the SRJC website with their presentations from previous years, as well as our CAN archives (CAN 2023)